ddgg-el/aoo-for-max/README.md

 use `"Xcode"`, `"Unix Makefiles"` or `"Visual Studio <x>"` in place of `<your-generator>`, or simply omit the -G option to use the default one.

 The compiled externals will be installed in `package/Aoo for Max/externals`.
 At this point you are ready to [install](#installation) the project.

+### Installation
+Manually copy the downlaoded `AOO for Max` folder into your Max `Packages` folder or add it to the Max `Options > File Preferences...`
+When building from source you will find this folder inside the  `package` repo subfolder

+---

 ### Reference for Development